 Corporation Cons

-- Corporations are more complex and expensive to set up than sole proprietorships, partnerships, and Limited Liability Companies (LLC)
+- Corporations are more complex and expensive to set up than sole proprietorships, partnerships, and Limited Liability Companies (LLCs)

-- At a minimum, corporations are required to hold an annual board of directors meeting, shareholders meeting, take minutes at the meetings, issue shares, etc., to maintain the entity’s liability protection.
+- At a minimum, corporations are required to hold an annual board of directors meeting and shareholders meeting, take minutes at the meetings, issue shares, etc., to maintain the entity’s liability protection.

 Generally, Corporations are chosen over a Limited Liability Company when a significant amount of funding is being raised from investors.
 However, due to the cost and complexity of the Corporation, most small businesses are better off forming an LLC.

-Related: How to form an LLC in Massachusetts
+Related: How To Form An LLC In Massachusetts

 The following steps are to create a domestic Corporation, which is the most common type for businesses.
 The other types of Corporations in Massachusetts include a foreign Corporation (an out-of-state Corporation wanting approval to physically operate in the state), a professional Corporation (designated for Corporations offering professional services), or a non-profit Corporation.